tezos-commons/baseDAO/docs/specification.md

 - Finish voting process on all proposals for which voting period is over.
 - Frozen tokens from voters and proposal submitter associated with those proposals are returned in form of unfrozen tokens:
-  - If proposal got rejected or the quorum was not met: the return amount are slashed based on `rejectedProposalReturnValue`.
+  - If proposal got rejected due to the quorum was not met or the quorum was met but upvotes are less then downvotes:
+    - The return amount for the proposer is equal to or less than the slashed amount based on `rejectedProposalReturnValue`.
+    - The return amount for each voters is equal to or less than the voter's frozen tokens.
-  - If proposal got accepted: the return amount are returned in total.
+  - If proposal got accepted:
+    - The return amount for the proposer is equal to or less than proposer frozen tokens.
+    - The return amount for each voters is equal to or less than the voter's frozen tokens.
+- The lost of frozen tokens is due to the fact that the administrator has the right to `burn` or `transfer` frozen tokens of any proposers or voters.
 - If proposal is accepted, decision lambda is called.

 ## Migrating functions